gSchool/ada-CS-Fundamentals-Internship/08-graphs/01-graphs.md

 <iframe src="https://adaacademy.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=09cd9474-04a2-4460-8eb8-aad8005b7065&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&start=0&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>

+Please note that this recording is from C16 and the Graphs topic has been restructured since then.
+We are providing this as a resource that overviews Graphs, Breadth First Search, and Depth First Search, but it does not align perfectly with the lesson content below.
+There are updated mini video lessons embedded for the major subtopics at the beginning of each subtopic.

 ## Learning Goals

 By the end of this lesson we should be able to: